brianross93/consciousness/free_will_investigation_synthesis.md

 To reject this argument, the naturalist must either:

 1. **Deny OR collapse is non-computable** — fight Penrose on the mathematics
-2. **Deny OR collapse occurs in biology** — possible, but 2025 IBM experiment supports OR
+2. **Deny OR collapse occurs in biology** — possible, though 2025 arXiv preprint reports OR-consistent results (unreplicated)
 3. **Claim intentional structure is illusory** — but then explain why intentions predict actions so well
 4. **Accept non-computational processes in the brain** — which opens the door to our model